olininfo/olininfo.github.io/CONTRIBUTING.md

 Card images should be:
 - Saved in .JPG format
-- 2.5:1 aspect ratio (landscape orientation)
+- Around 2.5:1 aspect ratio (landscape orientation)
 - 1024-2048px wide
 - Dark enough to show white text clearly
 - Free of text in the center of the image